grahamstark/ScottishTaxBenefitModel.jl/docs/ima-2026/ima-proposal.typ

 == Summary

-This talk describes a new static microsimulation model of Farming in England and Wales.
+This talk describes a new farm-level microsimulation model of agriculture in England and Wales.
-The model is in the spirit of O'Donahue@odonoghue_farm-level_2017.
+The model is in the spirit of @odonoghue_farm-level_2017.
 It uses pooled data from the Farm Business Survey@department_for_environment_food__rural_affairs_farm_2025.

 == Objectives